audthenerd/learn-serverless/part-2/backend/README.md

 ### Generate Response Flow

-1. Parse incoming `message` from request body
+1. Parse incoming `topic`, `turn`, `prompt`, and `chat` from request body
+2. Validate that `chat` is an array with proper structure
+3. Validate that `topic`, `turn`, and `prompt` are provided
-2. Generate UUID if `conversationId` not provided (new conversation)
+4. Generate UUID if `conversationId` not provided (new conversation)
-3. Fetch existing conversation from DynamoDB (if exists)
+5. Fetch existing conversation from DynamoDB (if exists)
-4. Append user message to messages array
+6. Append new chat messages to chat history array
-5. Save to DynamoDB (for new conversations only)
+7. Save to DynamoDB (for new conversations only)
+8. If chat history is empty, return early without calling AI
+9. Convert chat history to AI message format
-6. Call OpenAI Lambda URL with conversation history
+10. Call OpenAI Lambda URL with conversation history
-7. Extract AI response from API
+11. Extract AI response from API
-8. Append AI response to messages array
+12. Append AI response as assistant message to chat history
-9. Update conversation in DynamoDB
+13. Update conversation in DynamoDB with topic, turn, prompt, and updated chat history

 ### AI Integration